Earn Your BFA in NYC

-- A broad base of knowledge in the humanities, social sciences and sciences, which complements the art-making process and provides you with opportunities to interpret the meaning of you artwork.
+- A broad base of knowledge in the humanities, social sciences, and sciences, which complements the art-making process and provides you with opportunities to interpret the meaning of your artwork.

 Demonstrating technical expertise related to the meaning of the artwork.

 Understanding of historical and contemporary art modes, coupled with the development of language-based and theoretical models for contextualizing your artwork.

 Ability to critique–to identify aesthetic/content problems–in the work of others and self.

 Ability to demonstrate initiative and ingenuity in devising and sustaining a plan of experimentation or action.